-Last Name: First Name/MI:

-Scholar Name (if applicable): Grade: Date of Birth:

-Street Address/Apt. #:

-City: State e: Zip Code:

-Home Phone: Cell Phone: Work Phone:

-School/Office of Alleged Viola ation:

-For allegation(s) of noncompliance, please check the program or activity referred to in your complaint, if applicable:

-Academic Achievement Foster/Homeless Youth Migratory Pupils Bilingual Education Education School Safety Plan Compensatory Education Juvenile Court School Pupils Special Education English Proficiency Local Control Funding Formula/ Local Control and State Preschool Every Student Succeeds Act / Accountability Plan (LCAP) Health/Safety No Child Left Behind Programs Migrant Education Pupils from Military Families

-For allegation(s) of unlawful discrimination, harassment, intimidation or bullying, please check the basis (actual or perceived) of the unlawful discrimination, harassment, intimidation or bullying described in your complaint, if applicable:

-Age Genetic Information Sex Ancestry Immigration Sexual Orientation Color Status/Citizenship Based on association with a Disability (Mental or Marital Status person or group with one or Physical) Medical Condition more of these actual or perceived characteristics Ethnic Group Identification Nationality / National Origin percerved enaracteristics Gender / Gender Expression/ Gender Identity Race or Ethnicity Religion
+Last Name: First Name/MI: Scholar Name (if applicable): Grade: Date of Birth: Street Address/Apt. #: City: State: Zip Code: Home Phone: Cell Phone: Work Phone: School/Office of Alleged Violation on: For allegation(s) of noncomp your complaint, if applicable: liance, please check the pro ogram or activity referred to in ☐ Academic Achievement ☐ Bilingual Education ☐ Compensatory Education ☐ English Proficiency ☐ Every Student Succeeds Act No Child Left Behind Programs School Safety Plan Special Education State Preschool Health/Safety For allegation(s) of unlawful discheck the basis (actual or perceintimidation or bullying describ ived) of the unlawful discri mination, harassment, □ Age ☐ Genetic Information □ Sex □ Ancestry ☐ Immigration ☐ Sexual Orientation \Box Color Status/Citizenship ☐ Based on association with a ☐ Disability (Mental of person or group with one or more of these actual or Physical) ☐ Medical Condition perceived characteristics ☐ Ethnic Group Identification □ Nationality / National l Origin ☐ Gender / Gender Expression / Gender Identity • / Gender Identity □ Religion

 1. Please give facts about the complaint.
 Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.
 2. Have you discussed your complaint or brought your complaint to any Charter School personnel?
 If you have, to whom did you take the complaint, and what was the result?
 3. Please provide copies of any written documents that may be relevant or supportive of your complaint.
 I have attached supporting documents.

-Yes -- ----- --

-No -- ----

-Signature: Date:

-Mail complaint and any relevant documents to the Compliance Officer:
+Yes No gnature: ite: Ma ail complaint and any relevant documents to the Compliance Officer:

 J.J.
-Lewis | Superintendent & CEO 850 Hampshire Road, Suite P Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org Board Policy #: 40 Adopted/Ratified: October 3, 2019 Revision Date:
+Lewis | Superintendent & CEO 850 Hampshire Road, Suite P Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org Board Policy #: 41

-SECTION 40 - SCHOLAR POLICY - GENERAL COMPLAINT
+SECTION 41 - SCHOLAR POLICY - GENERAL COMPLAINT